rbturnbull/hespi/README.rst

 .. end-credits

-See the documentation for more information for references in BibTeX format or use the command:
+See the documentation for more information for references or use the command:

 .. code-block:: bash